simonmichael/hledger_finance/README.md

 In this directory:

 - `Makefile`      - maintenance scripts, eg for updating the journal and readme. `make` to see help.
 - `hlfi`          - financial report scripts. `./hlfi` to see help.
+- `hledger.conf`  - local hledger config
+- `main.journal`  - top-level journal file
-- `oc.*`     - CSV, rules, journals for our Open Collective transactions
+- `oc.*`          - CSV, rules, journal for hledger open collective transactions
+- `other.journal` - other transactions, manually recorded

 ## Reports